Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: Introduction

+At first glance, in may not be clear that the first stage is a social choice problem on its own.
+In real-life implementations of PB processes, it is usual that residents actually submit proposals directly to the municipality \citep{Shah07, WNT21}.
+Later on, the municipality selects a shortlist of the proposals by taking into account which proposals have been submitted (and potentially more information from the citizens).
+This is thus a perfect example of a social choice problem.
+Our end-to-end model will thus formalise the first stage of PB, where proposals are collected and shortlisted, and the second stage where the final budget allocation is selected.

-Our contribution, beyond the formulation of the model itself, is threefold.
+Our contribution, beyond the formulation of the model itself, is twofold.
 First, we propose and analyse several shortlisting rules for the first stage.
-Second, we analyse the incentives of engaging in strategic manipulation when making proposals during the first stage.
-Third, we clarify a number of issues regarding similar incentives during the second stage.
-Let us briefly discuss each of these in turn.
+Second, we analyse the incentives of engaging in strategic manipulation when making proposals during the first stage---in view of how these affect the second stage.
+Let us briefly discuss both contributions.

-During the first stage, the \emph{shortlisting stage}, participants can propose projects (e.g., planting a tree).
-In practice, proposals often are reviewed by experts to exclude projects that are technically infeasible.
-Beyond that, it is also often seen as desirable to significantly reduce the number of proposals entering the second stage. \footnote{E.g., for the 2008 to 2012 PB exercises in Lisbon, around 30\% of the projects were shortlisted \citep{AlAn14}.} An important objective at this point is \emph{diversity}.
-Inspired by the Thiele rules for committee elections \citep{Jans16}, we study diversity w.r.t.\ proposers, by minimising the number of participants without shortlisted proposals.
-Secondly, inspired by clustering algorithms \citep{JaDu88}, we also explore diversity w.r.t.\ the shortlist, by avoiding selecting too many similar projects.

-During the second stage, the \emph{allocation stage}, participants vote on the shortlisted projects to decide which of them should be funded---under a given budget limit.
-Since the shortlisting stage determines the set of projects for the allocation stage, there is significant interaction between the two stages, which motivates the study of end-to-end models that can account for such effects.
-Our focus is on participants who strategise during the shortlisting stage to affect the set of shortlisted projects that people can vote for during the allocation stage.
-We introduce the notion of \emph{first-stage strategyproofness} and analyse how it depends on both the information available to participants and the choice of aggregation rules used during the two stages.

-Finally, we complement known results regarding participants' incentives to strategise during the second stage.
-In particular, we observe that the approximate strategyproofness result of \citet{GKSA19} for the widely used \emph{greedy-approval rule} does not extend to its `optimised' variant, the \emph{approval-maximising rule} \citep{TaFa19}.
-We also observe that the possibility of achieving strategyproofness can depend heavily on the precise manner in which ties between equally good outcomes are broken.